martinthomson/potato/draft-thomson-ptth-potato.md

 which is generally the reason to require that a server establish authority.
 They exist to protect things like the confidentiality of responses.

+TODO: For discovery, should this use generic SVCB records, HTTPS records, or a new RR type?
+It seems like HTTPS will work just fine for this.

 # TLS Early Data {#early}